 How does retirement affect FAFSA income reporting?

-You will probably be asked to submit additional verification, such as your 2017 tax return.
+You will probably be asked to submit additional documents for verification.
 In any case, don't wait until January to apply for FAFSA, or you could miss out on important financial aid deadlines.

 How do I correct a mistake on my child's FAFSA?

 Reader question: I was ready to submit the FAFSA and noticed that the filing status for my child is listed as married-filing joint return.
 She is NOT married and didn't file any type of tax return.
 FAFSA will not allow me to change this.
 How can I make a correction?